Classical Bullish Divergence vs Classical Bearish Divergence

 - Classic Bearish divergence

-Classic bullish divergence setup occurs when stock price is making lower lows (LL), but the oscillator is making higher lows (HL).
-The example below shows a picture of this stock trading setup.
+Classic bullish divergence setup occurs when stocks price is making lower lows (LL), but the oscillator is making higher lows (HL).
+The example explained below shows a picture of this stock trading setup.

 This example uses MACD indicator as a Stock divergence indicator.

-From the above example the stock price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stock price and the indicator.
-This signal warns of a possible stock trading trend reversal.
+From the above example the stocks price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stocks price and the indicator.
+This signal warns of a possible stock trend reversal.

-Classic bullish diverging signal warns of a possible change in the stock trading trend from down to up.
-This is because even though the stock price went lower the volume of sellers that pushed the stock price lower was less as illustrated by the MACD technical indicator.
+Classic bullish diverging signal warns of a possible change in the stock trend from down to up.
+This is because even though the stocks price went lower the volume of sellers that pushed the stocks price lower was less as illustrated by the MACD technical indicator.
 This indicates underlying weakness of the downward Stock trend.

 Classic bearish divergence

-Classic bearish divergence setup occurs when stock price is making a higher high (HH), but the oscillator is lower high (LH).
+Classic bearish divergence setup occurs when stocks price is making a higher high (HH), but the oscillator is lower high (LH).
 The image below shows an example of the setup.

 This example also uses MACD indicator

-From the above example the stock price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the stock price and the indicator.
-This signal warns of a possible stock trading trend reversal.
+From the above example the stocks price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the stocks price and the indicator.
+This signal warns of a possible stock trend reversal.

-Classic bearish diverging signal warns of a possible change in the stock trading trend from up to down.
-This is because even though the stock price went higher the volume of buyers that pushed the stock price higher was less as illustrated by the MACD indicator.
+Classic bearish diverging signal warns of a possible change in the stock trend from up to down.
+This is because even though the stocks price went higher the volume of buyers that pushed the stocks price higher was less as illustrated by the MACD indicator.
 This indicates underlying weakness of the upward Stock trend.

 A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.